jeromegamo/dev.ezhtellar.ai/README.md

 This is a result of studying and making my own implementation of Hierarchical State Machine.
 Note that this is currently for personal use as it may evolve in the future based on my undertanding and needs.
+This is also not battle tested yet in terms of performance.
 I am currently using this in my own personal project ([dev.ezhtellar.genesis](https://github.com/jeromegamo/dev.ezhtellar.genesis)).
 There you will see how i am using it.
 You can also check the unit tests for this package.
 This is a UPM-compatible package and i haven't published it yet.

 # How to use